LieberInstitute/slurmjobs/README.md

 running or complete jobs.
 For details, check out the [documentation site](http://research.libd.org/slurmjobs/).

+It was developed at [JHPCE](https://jhpce.jhu.edu/) with SLURM 22.05.9 in mind, but is intended to generalize to other clusters and newer SLURM versions.

 ## Installation instructions

 Get the latest stable `R` release from